cryostatio/cryostat-legacy/HTTP_API.md

     and that the user has been successfully authenticated.

     `401` - User authentication failed.
 The body is an error message.
+    There will be an `X-WWW-Authenticate: $SCHEME` header that indicates the authentication scheme that is used.
     Getting this response means that the header has an invalid format or the user has not been successfully authenticated.